 So, you need to install the RADIUS server role on your Windows Server 2016.
 Open the Server Manager console and run the Add Roles and features wizard.
 The Remote Authentication Dial In User Service (RADIUS) protocol in Windows Server 2016 is a part of the Network Policy Server role.
 In the wizard that appears, select the Network Policy and Access Services role in the role selection step.

 Note.
 Also, you can install NPS role and management tools from elevated PowerShell console:

 After the role installation is complete, open the Network Policy Server (nps.msc) in the Tools menu.

 To use the NPS server in the domain, you must register it in the Active Directory.
 In the NPS snap-in, right-click on a root and select Register server in Active Directory.

 Confirm the registration of the server in Active Directory.

 In this case, the server will be given the authority to read the properties of user accounts related to the remote access.
 The server will be added to the built-in domain group RAS and IAS Servers.

-Now you can add the Radius client.
-To do this, in the NPS console tree, expand the RADIUS Clients and Servers section and select New on the RADIUS Clients item.
+To add the new Radius client, expand the RADIUS Clients and Servers section in the NPS console tree and select New on the RADIUS Clients item.